kobotoolbox/docs/source/collect_gps.md

 ![image](/images/collect_gps/current_location.jpg)

-## Collecting Data Using KoBoCollect
+## Collecting Data Using KoboCollect

 The interviewer will see various options depending on the GPS question type